MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 ### Custom connectors

 Custom connectors let you create a connector for your own home grown service.
 These services are intended for technical consumers like developers.
 It's preferred to reduce the footprint of APIs (built by the organization) that can be invoked from apps or flows in the default environment.
 To ensure that makers can't create and use custom connectors for APIs, create a rule to block all URL patterns.
 If there are APIs that you would like your default environment users to have access to (for example: a service that returns a published list of holidays for the organization), you can configure multiple rules classifying different URL patterns into the business and non-business data groups.
 Ensure that connections always use the HTTPS protocol.
-More information about configuring DLP policy for custom connectors: [DLP policy for custom connectors](/power-platform/admin/dlp-custom-connector-parity)
+More information: [DLP policy for custom connectors](/power-platform/admin/dlp-custom-connector-parity)

+For more information, about Power Platform DLP policies, go to [Create a data loss prevention (DLP) policy](/power-platform/admin/create-dlp-policy).

 ## Securing integration with Exchange